"Washita" is an Indian word meaning "good hunting grounds" and

-The Indians were the first to inhabit the Ouachita Valley.
-The Lake is named
+Indians were the first to inhabit the Ouachita Valley.
+The River and Lake

 Many Indian Mounds were excavated in the area of the proposed lake.

 The University of Arkansas carried out two major excavations in the river valley in 1939.
 Their were several smaller projects which took place up to the time the